alexwine36/Portfolio/apps/portfolio/content/projects/federated-graphql-api/index.md

   - Node JS
 published: true
 ---
-* The Problem
+# The Problem

-  * Avoid rework for services and applications created
+  * Avoid rework for services and applications created.
-  * Reliable typed method for connecting to data
+  * Reliable typed method for efficient querying.
-* The Solution
+# The Solution

-  * Prisma for connection engine
+  * Prisma for connection engine.